 The Company's management is responsible for detection and prevention of the error, inaccuracy and / or fraud.
 The Company's management is responsible for the Company's activities to be carried out in compliance with the legislation of the Republic of Latvia.

 The management report includes a fair view of the development of the Company's business and results of operation.

-Krišjānis Znotiņš, Chairman of the Board Aivis Lonskis, Member of the Board
+Krišjānis Znotiņš, Chairman of the Board

 Separate Financial Statements

 Separate Statement of Comprehensive Income